It is a big decision to choose to become a college student. You have a goal in mind, a vision of your future, and we want to help you get there.

 Students with special needs are encouraged to contact Student Services prior to their arrival on campus so that their specific needs may be identified, faculty informed and accommodations considered.
 Campuses are wheelchair accessible with accessible telephones, photocopiers, and TTY phones.

 Disability Services provides services and supports to help students when a disability impacts their learning.
-The Disability Resource Facilitator (DRF) at your campus can help you identify barriers, request Academic Accommodations, use Assistive Technology, arrange physical access, apply for funding, explore additional resources and practice self-advocacy skills.
+The Learning Strategist at your campus can help you identify barriers, request Academic Accommodations, use Assistive Technology, arrange physical access, apply for funding, explore additional resources and practice self-advocacy skills.

 The staff in Student Services is committed to working with you to ensure that your choice of academic program meets your needs and goals and that your experience at Nova Scotia Community College is a successful one.
 The following services are free and confidential.